• Skip to primary navigation

 G-Floor Small Coin mat – Photo Garage Flooring LLC

-An added advantage to the small coins is that it makes it more difficult to see where the seams butt up against each other and hides slight misalignment really well.
+An added advantage to the small coins is that it makes it more difficult to see where the seams butt up against each other.
+They hide slight misalignment really well.
 Of course, you can opt for the center strips to cover where the mats join if you wish.

 They are also easier to align when butting edges together.
-Compared to the larger coined mat and diamond tread mats, alignment has to be close to perfect when matching them up or you will see the difference due to the larger coins and bigger gap between them.
+Compared to the larger coined mat and diamond tread mats, alignment has to be close to perfect when matching them up.
+Otherwise, you will see the difference due to the larger coins and the bigger gap between them.
 This includes the diamond patterns as well.

 Quality

-Many of the garage floor mats made overseas and even some in the U.S. incorporate fillers in the material or they are made with a laminate construction that lays only a thin strip of polyvinyl on the surface.
+Many of the garage floor mats made overseas incorporate fillers in the material.
+This includes some U.S.-made mats.
+In addition, many consists of a laminate construction that lays only a thin strip of polyvinyl on the surface.

-These types of mats are known to delaminate after a few years and sometimes sooner if they are exposed to chemical spills.
+These types of mats are famous for delaminating after a few years.
+Sometimes sooner if they are exposed to chemical spills.

-In additions, G-Floor mats have a strong reputation as being the best quality garage floor mats that you can purchase for your home and they come with a limited lifetime manufacturer’s warranty.
+Furthermore, G-Floor mats have a strong reputation as being the best quality garage floor mats that you can purchase for your home.
+Plus, they come with a limited lifetime manufacturer’s warranty.

 Best value garage floor mat

 This is one of the key reasons we recommend this mat.
-When comparing the above features of the small coin mat to the competition or other G-Floor products for that matter, the overall value of the small coin garage floor mat is the best you will find anywhere.
+When comparing the above key features of the small coin mat to the competition, the overall value of the mat is the best you will find anywhere.

 We have found that the best place to purchase the G-Floor Small Coin garage floor mat is from Garage Flooring LLC.
 They have a 110% price match guarantee which includes free shipping.
 In addition, they have excellent customer service.